agims/sherpa/README.md

 ## Documentation
 We have started working on documentation [in the wiki area](https://github.com/agims/sherpa/wiki), though it is **very much** still under construction.

+## Changelog
+See what we've been doing - it's listed in the [changelog](https://github.com/agims/sherpa/blob/master/changelog.md)